cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 $ hermes tx packet-ack --dst-chain checkersa --src-chain checkersb --src-port transfer --src-channel channel-1
 ```

 Check the balances again.
-A new denom should appear because of our recent transfer.
+A new denom should appear because of the recent transfer.
 As an exercise, transfer the tokens back to **checkersa**.

 If you are finished with the tests, make sure to shut down your network with: